7 ways to find the motivation to work on your business

 Today we are going to be talking about how to find the motivation to actually spend time working on your business.

-This episode is part of a bonus season of The Goodness Squad podcast.
-I wasn’t planning on creating this season, but I was prompted by emails and messages that I got from you.
-Wondering if you should quit?
+This post was prompted by emails and messages that I got from you.
+Wondering if you should quit.
 Many of you have contacted me with that question recently.
 Should I quit?
 Am I meant to be online?
 Am I really in the right space?

 I see this happen to a lot of women, particularly Latter-day Saint mompreneurs.
 When they start a podcast or a blog or an Instagram account, they know that they want to help people.
 They know that they want to have a business, but they don’t really know what the end game looks like.